-Ignore This option (the default) will make T/HIS ignore any more group files it finds group definitions will be deleted before the new file is read group definitions will be added to the existing ones.
+Ignore This option (the default) will make T/HIS ignore any more group files it finds Delete If T/HIS finds a group file when a new model is read in then all existing group definitions will be deleted before the new file is read Overwrite If T/HIS finds a group file when a new model is read in then all the new group definitions will be added to the existing ones.
 If the new file contains a group with the same ID as an existing group then the old definition will be overwritten.

-Delete If T/HIS finds a group file when a new model is read in then all existing group definitions will be added to the existing ones but the group ID's will be incremented to ensure that they do not clash with existing ones.
+Increment If T/HIS finds a group file when a new model is read in then all the new group definitions will be added to the existing ones but the group ID's will be incremented to ensure that they do not clash with existing ones.